bluebanquise/bluebanquise/README.md

 The stack is split over multiple repositories:

-* :globe_with_meridians: **Core:** stack CORE roles and tools, dedicated to deploying and configuring bare metal servers, is hosted on github, in this [same repository](https://github.com/bluebanquise/bluebanquise).
+* :globe_with_meridians: **Core:** stack CORE roles and tools, dedicated to deploying and configuring servers, is hosted on github, in this [same repository](https://github.com/bluebanquise/bluebanquise).

 * :star: **Community:** stack COMMUNITY roles and tools, dedicated to bring more specialized features on top of CORE, are hosted on github, in the [community repository](https://github.com/bluebanquise/community).